Deliver “Delight and Passion” to people

 ▲Fukui Prefectural Varve Museum.
 A 45-meter varve for 70,000 years is displayed in the gallery as it is

-Kishida: "The Annual Ring Museum is a museum themed around the 'striped soil' that was collected from a miraculous lake in Fukui Prefecture.
-The soil at the bottom of the lake is filled with stripes that represent the history of each season; from spring to autumn, dead plankton, and from late autumn to winter, yellow sand and iron.
-An astonishing 70,000 years of stripes remain.
-These stripes created by nature are called 'variable rings.'
-Other examples of variable rings include coral reefs, tree rings, and ice sheets in the Arctic and Antarctic, so we decided to displays these at the Annual Ring Museum.
+Kishida: "The Annual Layer Museum is a museum themed around 'striped soil' collected from a miraculous lake in Fukui Prefecture.
+The soil at the bottom of the lake has accumulated a history of each season in striped patterns: plankton remains from spring to autumn, yellow dust and iron from late autumn to winter, and so on.
+Amazingly, there are stripes that have lasted for 70,000 years.
+These striped patterns drawn by nature are called 'annual layers.'
+Other examples of annual layers include coral reefs, tree rings, and ice sheets in the Arctic and Antarctic, so we decided to displays at the Annual Layer Museum."

 First, I went to meet researchers in each field and collected various materials.
 At first, it was a project without a curator, so I sorted out the information and worked with customers and researchers to create a facility.”